ePages-de/epages-devportal/_posts/2017/2017-12-14-restdocs-raml.md

 You can look at our current [public API documentation](http://docs.beyondshop.cloud){:target="_blank"} to see how far we got with plain Spring REST Docs.

-## API First
+## API first

-Our new Beyond ecommerce backend follows an API first approach.
+Our new Beyond ecommerce backend follows an API-first approach.
 The API is our product.
 We would like to attract third-party developers to work with our API.
 This means that a good API is really important for us and so is an appealing documentation.